 Other computer events in 2009

-In January 2009 the UK based site monster.co.uk announces that 4.5 million people's demographic information was obtained by hackers.
+In January 2009, the UK based site monster.co.uk announces that 4.5 million people's demographic information was obtained by hackers.

-USB 3.0 begins being released in November of 2009.
+USB 3.0 began being released in November 2009.

 New computer products and services introduced in 2009

 Google introduced their Go programing language to the public in 2009.

 Intel released the Core 2 Duo processor E7500 (3M Cache, 2.93 GHz, 1066 MHz FSB) on January 18, 2009.

 AMD released the first Phenom II X3 (triple-core) processors (6M Cache, 2.5 to 3.0 GHz, 1066 MHZ or 1333 MHz FSB) on February 9, 2009.

 Google voice, based on GrandCentral, was launched on March 11, 2009.

 Intel released the Core 2 Quad processor Q8400 (4M Cache, 2.67 GHz, 1333 MHz FSB) in April 2009.